lumosnoxxx/cybersecurity-notes/setup_AndroidStudio/README.md

 So, to get it :
 ## Step 1 : Download Android Studio (always from official sources please)
 Get the official downloader on official android site [here](https://developer.android.com/studio)
+Get command line tools only at the end of the page, extract then put here :
+~/Android/Sdk/cmdline-tools/latest/bin/sdkmanager
+~/Android/Sdk/cmdline-tools/latest/bin/avdmanager